Table of Contents

 5. Hill’s Prescription Diet Skin & Food Sensitivities

-An optimal balance of nutrients makes this Science Diet dog kibble a great option for dogs with food allergies.
+An optimal balance of nutrients makes the Hill’s Prescription Diet Skin & Food Sensitivities a great option for dogs with food allergies.
 Hills have removed the ingredients that are likely to cause stomach upset and skin irritation in sensitive dogs, and they have worked together with veterinarians and canine nutrition experts to create a formula that does not only aid with the symptoms, but with the building up the immune system and the body’s own defenses.

 Hill’s Science Diet Discount Coupons & Promo Deals